chungers/infrakit/docs/content/faq.md

 ### I have a problem/bug where do I report it?
 Send an email to <docker-for-iaas@docker.com> or use the [Dorker for AWS Forum](https://forums.docker.com/c/docker-for-aws)

+## Analytics

+The beta versions of Docker for AWS and Azure send anonymized analytics to Docker.
+These analytics are used to monitor beta adoption and are critical to improve Docker for AWS and Azure.